BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/CONTRIBUTING.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

 ## Questions or Additional Help
 If you have any questions or require assistance, please use the GitLab Issue Tracker associated with this project.
-This is our preferred channel for communication regarding this project.
+This is our preferred channel for communication regarding this project or you can contact through our contact information channel given in the [readme file](README.md) at the end of the page.